Veterans & Military

 Eligibility and Legal Requirements

 Under federal law (specifically Public Law 106-65), the Department of Defense is mandated to provide military funeral honors for eligible veterans upon request.
-This ceremony is a final tribute to those who have defended the country.
+This ceremony is a closing tribute to those who have defended the country.

 To be eligible for Taps and other honors, the deceased must be: